axibase/axibase-collector-docs/README.md

 ## Overview

-Axibase Collector is a Java-based ETL application that queries external data sources on a defined schedule and uploads the data as series, properties, messages, and files into the [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) (ATSD).
+Axibase Collector is a Java-based ETL application that queries external data sources on a defined schedule and uploads the data as series, properties, messages, and files into [Axibase Time Series Database](http://axibase.com/products/axibase-time-series-database/) (ATSD).

 The Collector supports data markers to minimize the load on the source systems as well as [list](collections.md)-based automation to efficiently copy data from multiple sources with re-usable configurations.

 ## Use Cases

-* Download a CSV/TSV file from a URL or an FTP server and upload it into ATSD.
+* Download a CSV/TSV file from a URL or an FTP server and upload the file into ATSD.
 * Offload data from a relational database for long-term storage in ATSD.
-* Query a web service, convert its JSON output into tabular format, and upload it into ATSD.
+* Query a web service, convert JSON output into tabular format, and upload the file into ATSD.
 * Historize metrics by querying current values and retaining their history in ATSD.
 * Collect key performance metrics from Java applications (JMX), network devices (SNMP), etc.